DalbergDataInsights/react-components/README.md

 - data (array of object) - The initial data to be sorted
 - options - An object containing configuration options for sorting :
-  - column (string or optional) - The key or property of the object to sort by
+  - column (string) - The key or property of the object to sort by
-  - sortFn (string or function, optional) - The sorting function to be used.
+  - sortFn (string or function) - The sorting function to be used.
 It can be a string representing a predefined sort function or a custom sorting function.
 By default, the "flex" sorting function is used
-  - ascending (boolean,optional) - Specifies whether the sorting order is ascending (True) or descending (False).
+  - ascending (boolean) - Specifies whether the sorting order is ascending (True) or descending (False).
 If not provided, the default sorting order is ascending

 The hook returns an object with the following properties: